awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 + Creates an IoT thing, certificate, and policy
 + Attaches the IoT policy to the certificate and the certificate to the AWS IoT thing
 + Populates the `aws_clientcredential.h` file with your AWS IoT endpoint, Wi\-Fi SSID, and credentials
-+ Formats your certificate and private key and writes them to the `aws_clientcredential.h` header file **Note**
++ Formats your certificate and private key and writes them to the `aws_clientcredential_keys.h` header file **Note**
 The certificate is hard\-coded for demonstration purposes only\.
 Production\-level applications should store these files in a secure location\.